hausgold/rimless/README.md

   # The Confluent Schema Registry API URL,
   # set to HAUSGOLD defaults when not set
   conf.schema_registry_url = 'http://your.schema-registry.local'

+  # The Sidekiq job queue to use for consuming jobs
+  config.consumer_job_queue = 'default'
 end
 ```